 Question 1: What size animals will you be scanning?

-If you will be scanning cats or toy breed dogs, you need to find a scanner with a microconvex probe.
+If you will be scanning cats or small-medium dogs, you definitely need to find a scanner with a microconvex probe.
 This is for two main reasons:

 - The bitch’s abdomen is small, making a wide probe less practical.